trufflesuite/trufflesuite.com/src/docs/ganache/overview.md

 # Ganache Overview

-[Ganache](/ganache) is a personal blockchain for Ethereum development you can use to deploy contracts, develop your applications, and run tests.
+[Ganache](/ganache) is a personal blockchain for Ethereum and Corda development you can use to deploy contracts, develop your applications, and run tests.

-It is available as both a desktop application as well as a command-line tool (formerly known as the TestRPC).
+It is available for Ethereum and Corda as both a desktop application and also as a command-line tool for Ethereum (formerly known as the TestRPC).
 Ganache is available for Windows, Mac, and Linux.